 Here's a few of my paintings, influenced by Australian Aboriginal art.
 Click for a high-res version.

-I recently had a funny experience with a lost cat and an animal tracker, read about it here:
+I once had a funny experience with a lost cat and an animal tracker, read about it here:

 More fun facts: